Saint Maud Review – An Engrossing Hodgepodge of Catholic Horror Motifs

 It often feels that Glass has written herself to a corner that everything comes across predestined.
 It may be the result of horror features often channeling psychological realism through the subjects of repressed sexuality and onerous religious dogma.
 Requiem (2006) and Stations of the Cross (2014) are few of the social-realist movies to question the stringent religious interpretation in a non-horror format.
 Besides, I didn’t feel that there was any ambiguity at play despite Maud’s encounter with the Welsh-speaking God and English-speaking Devil.
 However, even though the ambiguity is feigned and the outcome is familiar, Glass keeps finding ways to evoke feelings of discomfort.
 William Blake’s Great Red Dragon and the Woman Clothed in Sun is used to a great effect, landing a twisted catharsis to Maud’s self-torture.
 Moreover, the narrative’s effectiveness is greatly bolstered by the brilliant screen presence of Morfydd Clark.

-Overall, Saint Maud’s (84 minutes) suffocating atmosphere and scorching intensity makes it a gripping psychological horror in spite of its inevitably familiar plot structure.
+Overall, Saint Maud’s (84 minutes) suffocating atmosphere and scorching intensity make it a gripping psychological horror in spite of its inevitably familiar plot structure.